Treatments for leg length discrepancy, pelvic tilt, pelvic incidence-lumbar lordosis mismatch.

-In new research doctors in Israel published these findings in the medical journal Gait and Posture as they sought to determine if there is a relationship between the magnitude of leg length discrepancy and the presence of gait deviations and to identify the most common gait deviations associated with leg length discrepancy.
+In a recent study, doctors in Israel published findings in the medical journal Gait and Posture (4) that sought to determine if there is a relationship between the magnitude of leg length discrepancy and the presence of gait deviations.

-- Controversy still exists as to the clinical significance of leg length discrepancy in spite of the fact that further evidence has been emerging regarding the relationship between several clinical conditions and leg length discrepancy.
+- The first thing the researchers noted was that controversy still exists as to the clinical significance of leg length discrepancy in spite of the fact that further evidence has been emerging regarding the relationship between several clinical conditions and leg length discrepancy.

-Even a small deviation in leg length could impact joint stability and degenerative joint disease
+Even a small deviation in leg length could impact joint stability and degenerative disc and joint disease

-University researchers in Australia and Spain combined to publish research in Journal of manipulative and physiological therapeutics that evaluated the correlation between mild leg length discrepancy and degenerative joint disease or osteoarthritis.
+University researchers in Australia and Spain combined to publish research in the Journal of Manipulative and Physiological Therapeutics (5) that evaluated the correlation between mild leg length discrepancy and degenerative joint disease or osteoarthritis.

 They looked at 235 adults, (121 women and 134 men) who went to the chiropractor for back pain.
 The researchers found a strong connection between leg length discrepancy and degenerative disc disease at the L5-s1 spinal segment and the L4-L5 spinal segment.

-In Finland, doctors writing in the medical journal Acta orthopaedica went back 29 years to show how different leg lengths affected patients over this near 30 year period.
+In Finland, doctors writing in the medical journal Acta Orthopaedica went back 29 years to show how different leg lengths affected patients over this near 30 year period.
+(6)

 - It has been suggested that leg-length inequality of 5 mm (about 1/5th of an inch) can be associated with an increased risk of osteoarthritis of the knee and hip.

-- The Finish team followed the records of 193 individuals for 29 years.
+- The Finnish team followed the records of 193 individuals for 29 years.
 They all started with no leg-length discrepancy.

 - When the patients were first observed they had no clinical histories or signs of leg symptoms.
 The initial standing radiographs of their hips revealed no signs of osteoarthritis.